gbrlfaria/rune-breaker/README.md

 #### Transforming the input
 The key to identifying the arrows is [edge detection](https://en.wikipedia.org/wiki/Edge_detection).
 Nevertheless, the obfuscation and the complexity of the input image make the process more difficult.

-To simplify things, we can compress the information of the image from three color channels into a single grayscale channel.
+To make things simpler, we can compress the information of the image from three color channels into a single grayscale channel.
 However, we should not directly combine the R, G, and B channels.
-Since the arrows may be of almost any color, we cannot define a single grayscale formula that works well for any image.
-Instead, we will combine the HSV representation of the image, which separates color and intensity information.
+Since the arrows may be of almost any color, we cannot define a single formula that works well for any image.
+Instead, we will combine the HSV representation of the image, which separates color and intensity information into three different components.

-After some experimentation, the following linear combination yielded the best results.
+After some experimentation, the following linear transformation yielded the best results.

 ```
 Grayscale = (0.0445 * H) + (0.6568 * S) + (0.2987 * V)